 That’s where points balance emails come in.
 By reminding customers of the points they have and what they can do with them, these emails give you the perfect opportunity to encourage customers to spend their rewards on a regular basis.
 This in turn drives up your redemption rate while simultaneously reducing point breakage.

-Tomboy X is a great example of the points balance email marketing strategy at work.
-With each email, customers are told how many points they current have to spend and what those points can earn them as a reward.
-Additionally, Tomboy X tells their customers how they can spend their rewards, making the redemption process easy to access and visualize.
+Kristalize Jewelry is a great example of the points balance email marketing strategy at work.
+With each email, customers are told how many points they currently have to spend and how close they are to their next reward.
+Additionally, Kristalize provides a link to earn more Jewels, making the earning and redemption process easy to access and visualize.
 In these ways, they make it difficult for customers to ignore the benefits of redeeming their rewards and push them that much closer to cashing in their points.

 Building Better Marketing with Bonus Points Campaign Emails